Barriers to entry are factors that make it difficult for new firms to enter the market.

 - Facebook – The first firm to gain a foothold in an industry.
-WIth a company like Facebook/, they have come to dominate the market for social media/personal profiles.
+With a company like Facebook, they have come to dominate the market for social media/personal profiles.
 It is hard for a new social media company because a key aspect of the industry is the network effects – the most logical step is to join a network with the most users.
-A new company with a very limited number of users – is least successful.
+A new company with a very limited number of users – is the least successful.
 New firms can enter if they appeal to a particular niche group.
 But, it is hard to displace Facebook from their position of dominance.
 It is a similar situation for a company like Uber – being the first firm helps create brand loyalty and create a framework which is more difficult for new firms to enter.

 Which industries would be difficult to enter and why?

 Another way of thinking about barriers to entry – is why would it be difficult to enter a particular industry?